How to Insert Image Inside a Cell in Google Sheets (3 Methods)

 -

-Copy the image URL.
-Find the image online, right-click it, and select Copy image address.
+Find the image online, right-click it, and select Copy image address to copy the direct image URL.

 -